choifire/youtube-crawler/README.md

 # youtube-crawler

-Now it is just a youtube music crawler based on viewCount Nothing special
+This is not a general crawler, made just for a youtube music crawler based on viewCount Nothing special
 I just integrated a Youtube search example provided by Youtube and youtube-dl, and add some codes

-If you wanna use this for other purpose, you need to modify some parameters and codes.
+If you wanna apply this for other purpose, you need to modify some parameters and codes.

 you need to set three things to use this
 1. Youtube Data API Developer Token